radar/ryanbigg.com/_posts/2015-08-06-my-self-publishing-success-story.markdown

 Manning receives over two-thirds of the money earned for Rails 3 in Action and will earn the same split for Rails 4 in Action.
-This is a personal sore point for me, because I'm a greedy bastard and for plenty of other reasons... but let's not dwell on that point for too long.
+This is a personal sore point for me, because I'm a greedy bastard and for plenty of other reasons.
+For instance, it makes sense that the royalties earned for a print book are low, because producing print books takes effort, time and money.
+So that's logical.
+But a 50/50 cut for ebooks seems a bit, well, unbalanced.

 Clearly though, publishing my books through Leanpub is the better option if what I'm optimising for is money.
 Leanpub gets 10% + 50c of whatever book I